heyitswejdan/wejdan.github.io/proof_complexity.md

 # Ok, but what *is* proof complexity?

-We will start with the paper that started it all, the 1987 Cook-Reckhow paper.
+We will start with the paper that started it all, the 1979 Cook–Reckhow paper [2].
 But first, consider the following two scenarios:

 It is easy to convince your friend that a given (from now on, propositional)<!---[footnote: what does 'propositional' mean?]---> formula is not a tautology <!---(footnote: tautology definition)--->.
 Simply give them an assignment that evaluates the formula to *false*.
 Finding this assignment might be hard, but once you find it, they have no reason not to believe you.
 Any set (language) that has the property that you can easily verify the refutation of membership claims is in the class of problems called $$coNP$$.
 The set of tautologies $$TAUT$$, then, is in $$coNP$$.

 On the other hand, how easy is it to convince your friend that a formula *is* a tautology?
 We convince one another of the correctness of our claims via *proofs*.
 So the question becomes how easy is it for your friend to understand a proof you present?
 If you present a very long proof that would surely make it harder to understand.
 Persuasion and understanding are fuzzy concepts, but we can use the well-established concepts of computational resources needed to verify the proof's correctness.
 Similar to $$coNP$$, $$NP$$ is defined as the class of languages that have an easily verifiable proof of membership.
 The main question of proof complexity is whether $$TAUT \in NP$$.

-Cook and Reckhow laid out a plan to answer this question in 1987:
+Cook and Reckhow laid out a plan to answer this question:

-> The question of whether TAUT is in NP is equivalent to whether there is a propositional proof system in which every tautology has a short proof, provided "proof system" and "short" are properly defined. - Cook-Reckhow
+> The question of whether TAUT is in NP is equivalent to whether there is a propositional proof system in which every tautology has a short proof, provided "proof system" and "short" are properly defined.
+>
+> — Cook & Reckhow [2]

 So the question of whether $$TAUT \in NP$$ is now 'reduced' to whether there is a "proof system in which every tautology has a short proof".